baduhai/Koi/README.md

 [x] add cursors style
-[ ] add window decoration // i am having a hard time figuring out how to get all the window decoration on the system
+[ ] add window decoration // i am having a hard time figuring out how to get all the window decoration on the system [ ] most of the methods in utils should be static as they have no relation to the actual class Utils and should be moved into other classes that it is related to like plasmastyle, icons etc.

 // i found a way but not sure if it is optimal tho.
 [ ] some of the classes are now useless it would either need to be deleted or used for other thing l